Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Experiments

 In this section, we analyze the influence of different time steps on the traditional method, focusing specifically on two key metrics: dataset generation time cost and the performance of the subsequently trained models.
 As shown in Table \ref{tab:ns_dt_performance}, time steps exert a significant impact on both generation time cost and model training performance.
 For time cost: as the time step decreases from \(5 \times 10^{-3}\) to \(1 \times 10^{-3}\), the generation time cost increases nearly 9-fold from 1317.47 s to 11980.42 s.
 In terms of model performance, the FNO test loss decreases substantially from 0.106 to 0.0067, representing a marked improvement in prediction accuracy.
 This observation reveals a clear trade-off: smaller time steps yield better model performance but come at the cost of significantly higher dataset generation time.

+Further analysis on the impact of temporal resolution on HOPSS performance is provided in Appendix \ref{f2}, highlighting its efficiency even at finer granularities.

-\subsection{ablation result}
+\subsection{Ablation result}

 Finally, we performed an ablation study to illustrate the critical impact of the solution generation component in our HOPSS method on dataset quality.
-As shown in Table \ref{tab:mixup_hopss_ablation}, we evaluated datasets generated via the Mixup method and our HOPSS method (for detailed implementation of Mixup, refer to Appendix \ref{mixup}).
+As shown in Table~\ref{tab:mixup_hopss_ablation}, we evaluated datasets generated via the Mixup method and our HOPSS method (for detailed implementation of Mixup, refer to Appendix~\ref{mixup}).
 Experimental results confirm the effectiveness of HOPSS in high-quality dataset generation: when models are trained on Mixup-generated data, the test errors for FNO and Transolver reach 0.312 and 1.53, respectively—values that indicate the Mixup-generated dataset offers minimal training value.
 In contrast, our HOPSS method proves effective in generating datasets efficiently while ensuring accurate model predictions.
+Crucially, although both methods recalculate the source term to satisfy the PDE, Mixup results in forcing terms that are statistically out-of-distribution due to the global linearity of the interpolation.
+HOPSS, conversely, preserves the intrinsic manifold structure through local perturbations, ensuring the generated samples remain physically realistic and consistent with the training distribution.